LLNL/shroud/docs/reference.rst

     If the function returns multiple values (due to *intent(out)*) and the function result is already an object (for example, a NumPy array) then **PY_result** will be **SHResult**.

+scope_file
+    library plus any namespaces.
+    Used in filename.

 stdlib
     Name of C++ standard library prefix.